-The lan Ramsey Centre for Science and Religion (IRC), University of Oxford, is pleased to offer up to four visiting fellowships for researchers in science and religion in Central and Eastern Europe (CEE).
+The Ian Ramsey Centre for Science and Religion (IRC), University of Oxford, is pleased to offer up to four visiting fellowships for researchers in science and religion in Central and Eastern Europe (CEE).
 Successful applicants will be awarded up to 15,000 USD to support research visits at institutions outside CEE.
 Grants are intended to afford researchers in CEE the opportunity to build networks with world-class researchers and institutions outside of the region.
 Proposals submitted for the first round must be received by the IRC no later than 31 March 2023.
+Fellowships must conclude by 31 August 2024.